-In carrying out its mission, Penn IUR is a convener, voice and laboratory as it develops knowledge in three critical areas: innovative urban development strategies; building the sustainable and inclusive 21st-century city; and the role of anchor institutions in urban places.
+In carrying out its mission, Penn IUR is a convener, voice, and laboratory as it develops knowledge in three critical areas: exploring innovative urban development strategies; building the sustainable and inclusive 21st-century city; and understanding the role of anchor institutions in urban places.

-Penn IUR is affiliated with more than 150 experts in the field of urbanism.
+Penn IUR is affiliated with more than 250 experts in the field of urbanism.
 Its Faculty Fellows program identifies faculty at the University of Pennsylvania with a demonstrated interest in urban research; the Penn IUR Scholars program identifies expert urban practitioners and academics outside of Penn.
 Together, these programs foster a community of scholars and encourage cross-disciplinary collaboration by providing research and communication services.
-See the list below for all faculty fellows associated with the Unniversity of Pennsylvania Stuart Weitzman School of Design.